Hezbollah chief Nasrallah says Beirut port explosion investigator biased | Law-Order

 - Lebanon

-Lebanese group Hezbollah's leader Hassan Nasrallah said in a speech on Saturday that Tarek Bitar, the investigator of the Beirut port explosion was politically biased.
+Lebanese group Hezbollah's leader Hassan Nasrallah said in a speech on Saturday that the investigator of the Beirut port blast was politically biased.

+On Thursday, Beirut marked the one year anniversary of the blast that flattened large swathes of the city and killed more than 200 people.
+A judge, Tarek Bittar, is leading the probe into what happened.
+"I am formally telling the family of the martyrs that this judicial investigator is playing politics, this is a politicized investigation," Nasrallah said.

-He criticised people he did not name for blaming Hezbollah for the presence of the ammmonium nitrate that caused the explosion.
+He added he was not calling for Bitar's immediate removal but demanded that he operate under a single standard and release the results of a technical investigation.
+Nasrallah also criticized people he did not name for blaming Hezbollah for the presence of the ammonium nitrate that caused the explosion.

+"Where is your evidence for this ugly, heinous accusation?
+There is none," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)